 I’m a qualified and experienced language professional, originally from Belgium and based in Melbourne (Australia) since 2005.
 Books, languages and learning have always been particular interests of mine.
-I’ve studied languages in school and at university and I’ve worked as a library technician, a bookseller, a freelance language teacher, a translator, a photo and copyright researcher, and lately as an editor and proofreader.
+I’ve studied languages in school and at university and I’ve worked as a library technician, a bookseller, a freelance language teacher, a translator, an image and copyright researcher, and lately as an editor and proofreader.

 Most projects I’ve worked on so far have been complex, full-colour and highly illustrated print books (more often than not with a digital component), but I’ve also worked on both simple and complex black-and-white publications.
 I’ve been involved in the reversioning of a printed workbook to an iBook.
 I’ve worked on a digital-only project (a language app) for over a year.
 I also have experience making corrections in HTML.

 - Graduate Diploma in Editing and Publishing, awarded by RMIT (Melbourne)

 - CELTA (Certificate in Teaching English to Speakers of Other Languages), awarded by Cambridge University (UK)

-- MA Eastern Philology (Japanese Studies), awarded by the University of Ghent (Belgium)
+- MA Eastern Philology (Japanese Studies), awarded by the Ghent University (Belgium)